≡ Menu

 However, the policy’s cash value and death benefit may be reduced if the policyholder fails to pay premiums or makes withdrawals that exceed the policy’s cash value.

-Variable life insurance is a good option for people who want permanent life insurance coverage and the opportunity to potentially grow their cash value through investments.
+Variable life insurance is a good option for people wanting permanent life insurance coverage and the opportunity to grow their cash value through investments.
 It is important to carefully review the terms and conditions of a variable life insurance policy before purchasing one, as the specifics of the policy, including the investment options and fees, can vary.

-It is also a good idea to consult with a financial advisor or insurance agent to help you understand your options and choose a policy that meets your needs.
-It is important to be aware that variable life insurance involves investment risks, and the policy’s cash value and death benefit may fluctuate based on the performance of the subaccounts
+It is also good to consult with a financial advisor or insurance agent to help you understand your options and choose a policy that meets your needs.
+It is important to be aware that variable life insurance involves investment risks, and the policy’s cash value and death benefit may fluctuate based on the performance of the subaccounts.

 Term Life Most Cost Effective in the Short Term

-Term life covers your dependents during the period in which they are vulnerable if something should happen to you.
+Term life covers your dependents when they are vulnerable if something should happen to them.

 There are some cases in which permanent life insurance is appropriate.

-For instance, life insurance passes to your beneficiaries without going through probate, so it is an effective method of leaving a legacy to family members or other loved ones who you wish to provide with resources after your death.
+For instance, life insurance passes to your beneficiaries without going through probate, so it is an effective way to leave a legacy to family members or other loved ones you wish to provide with resources after your death.

-There are also financial benefits to using life insurance as a savings vehicle, such as the ability to take tax-free policy loans and to benefit from dividend paying whole life insurance.
+There are also financial benefits to using life insurance as a savings vehicle, such as taking tax-free policy loans and benefitting from dividend-paying whole life insurance.

-While the returns in the cash account of such policies are typically not comparable to those of investments such as equity mutual funds, they can provide solid returns for a conservative investor in the long run, as well as a stable financial foundation form which to build from.
+While the returns in the cash account of such policies are typically not comparable to those of investments such as equity mutual funds, they can provide solid returns for a conservative investor in the long run and a stable financial foundation from which to build.

 Getting Life Insurance Quotes and Policy Reviews